MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-events-discoverability.md

 - In Visual Studio Code, use the `Ctrl+Shift+P` keys and select the **Open Event Recorder** command to open the **Event Recorder** page in the [!INCLUDE[d365_bus_central_md](includes/d365_bus_central_md.md)] web client.

 > [!NOTE]
 > The event recorder captures all events that are raised in the same session.
-If the actions performed by the user are in another session, then the event record will not capture them.
-It is recommended to use the **Open this page in a new window** feature, see the steps below.
+If the actions performed by the user are in another session, then the event recorder will not capture them.

 ### How to record events